-We continue to focus on achieving our long-term diversity, equity and inclusion (DE&I) goals and centre our efforts around promoting a diverse workforce, strengthening our inclusive culture and building our reputation as an equitable and inclusive company for employees, suppliers and those we serve.
+We continue to focus on achieving our long-term DE&I goals and centre our efforts on building a diverse workforce, fostering an inclusive culture and sustaining our community impact.

-Our workforce overview follows and highlights progress toward our 2030 representation goals and insights into the diversity of our global workforce in the areas of gender, generations at work, ethnicity in the United States and disability in the United States and Germany.
-Our workforce data for the 2022/23 financial year includes CSL Vifor demographics given that business unit joined the CSL family in August 2022.
+The following workforce overview highlights progress toward our 2030 representation goals and provides insights into the diversity of our global workforce in the areas of gender, generations at work, ethnicity in the United States and disability in the United States and Germany.

-CSL's Generational Profile
+3.3 CSL's Generational Profile

 Our multigenerational workforce includes employees of ages ranging from Gen Z to Baby Boomers.
-Millennials continue to make up over half of CSL's total workforce and are the largest and fastest-growing segment in the global workforce overall.
+Millennials (which are the largest and fastest-growing segment in the global workforce overall) continue to make up more than half of CSL's total workforce.